-- minimize waste by reducing consumption and pollution and developing effective waste-management and recycling procedures
+- Minimise waste by reducing consumption and pollution and developing effective waste-management and recycling procedures

 To date, IOP has made the following achievements in this regard:

-- Staff commitment and involvement – IOP has a designated Environmental Awareness Group (about which, see below) which meets regularly to discuss various environmentally related issues and ways to raise staff awareness of the same.
+- Staff commitment and involvement – IOP has a designated Environmental Awareness Group (about which, see below) that meets regularly to discuss various environmentally related issues and ways to raise staff awareness of the same

 - Carbon offsetting – IOP records details of overseas business flights taken by its staff and makes a financial donation, based on those figures, to a company that takes steps to limit the potentially harmful effects of carbon dioxide emissions on the environment.